michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ## Reporting with RMarkdown
 R is one of the most important statistics software solutions out there and together with RStudio and its integration of [R Markdown](https://rmarkdown.rstudio.com/) it is an inedible versatile tool for data analysis and reporting.
-The tutorial you are reading is written in an R Markdown file.
+The tutorial you are reading is compiled from a R Markdown file.
+From the [R Markdown website](https://rmarkdown.rstudio.com/):

 > R Markdown supports dozens of static and dynamic output formats including HTML, PDF, MS Word, Beamer, HTML5 slides, Tufte-style handouts, books, dashboards, shiny applications, scientific articles, websites, and more ([see gallery](https://rmarkdown.rstudio.com/gallery.html)).

 You might have to write reports for your department, your hospital, the authorities, ... where you have to present data.
 With [knitr](https://yihui.org/knitr/) you can convert your R Markdown file into a Word document and even use word-templates you create or your organization provides for you.
 With an additional Latex-Installation like [TinyTeX](https://yihui.org/tinytex/) you can create pdf-documents and there are many more options.
 <br>

 The easiest way to start is to create a report as html-file that you can then print to pdf with your browser.
+Check out the `sample_report.Rmd`-file for an example.
+I also included a parameterization for the departments in the YAML-header.
+With that parameterization you can create reports for each department from one R Markdown file.
+More on parameterized reports: [R Markdown: The Definitive Guide - Chapter 15](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html).